n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.emelia.md

 # Emelia

-[Emelia](https://emelia.io){:target="_blank" .external-link} node allows you to automate work in the Emelia platform and integrate Emelia with other applications. n8n has built-in support for a wide range of Emelia features, which includes basic operations like adding, creating, getting, and pausing campaigns and contact lists.
+Emelia node allows you to automate work in the Emelia platform and integrate Emelia with other applications. n8n has built-in support for a wide range of Emelia features, which includes basic operations like adding, creating, getting, and pausing campaigns and contact lists.

 On this page, you'll find a list of operations the Drift node supports and links to more resources.